shivanshdave/2020-432/post-class/README.md

 Submit Homework 6 via email to Dr. Love with the subject line: **432 Homework 6: My Website**, please.

 - [Links to the websites I have from people for Homework 6 are found here](https://github.com/THOMASELOVE/2020-432/blob/master/homework/hw06/links.md).
+- Grades on Homework 6 were sent out via email.

 ## Alternative Quiz 2 is also due for those folks at NOON on 2020-05-04.